 - 4. Notification of a Child in Need having moved/intending to move should be brought immediately to the attention of the receiving local authority 'front door', or Multi-Agency Safeguarding Hub (MASH) in the area into which the child has moved.
 Usually, this information will be transferred by using the receiving local authority's referral form (local authorities may agree to use the proforma attached as Annex A for reasons of consistency). - 5.
 The Duty Manager in the receiving local authority area should consult records to see whether the child was previously known to services in their area. - 6.
-The Duty Social Worker / Duty Manager should telephone the relevant Social Care office in the referring local authority area and discuss the case with the team manager to determine whether any immediate action is necessary. - 7.
-If following this initial enquiry there is an indication that a child is at immediate risk of significant harm, the relevant Child Protection procedures should be followed.
-Both the referring and receiving authority should be involved with this, with the receiving authority taking the lead, supported and guided by the knowledge that the referring authority has about the family.
+The expectation is that agreement is sought from the family regarding the referral and provision of information.
+Where agreement cannot be reached and there are historic or current child protection concerns, the protection of the child is paramount, and the referral must be made.
+If there are any doubts, advice is to be sought from legal services or the Caldicott Guardian.

-1 Temporary is taken to mean where the child(ren) and their family move, or plan to move, to an address is which is temporary, e.g. a refuge, supported housing provision, or other temporary accommodation.
+1 Temporary is taken to mean where the child(ren) and their family move, or plan to move, to an address is which is temporary, e.g. a refuge, supported housing provision, living with family members or other temporary accommodation.